 Applicability

-This report is the result of a voluntary effort by ATIS member companies and reflects the consensus view of participants.
+This report is the result of a voluntary effort by ATIS member companies and reflects the consensus view of those participating.
 The use case recommendations and testbed(s) specifications are not intended as mandates; participation in this effort does not indicate any obligation or intention by specific members to purchase or implement any capability or method described in this report.
-Decisions regarding the implementation of, or compliance with, these specifications appropriately will made by individual companies.
+Decisions regarding the implementation of, or compliance with, these specifications will appropriately be made by individual companies.
 Finally, it should be noted that the recommendations and specifications are not intended for use in certifying equipment and/or services.

 High Level Landscape Use Case Assessment